 The members of the Compensation Committee are Mr. Sorte, Chairman, Mr. Kincaid and Ms. Schneider.
-The Board has determined that all current members of the Compensation Committee are "independent" as defined by the Corporate Governance Standards of the NYSE.
+The Board has determined that all current members of the Compensation Committee are "independent" as defined by the NYSE's listing standards.
 Also, the Compensation Committee consists of "non-employee directors," within the meaning of Rule 16b-3 promulgated under the Exchange Act and "outside directors," within the meaning of regulations promulgated under Section 162(m) of the Internal Revenue Code of 1986, as amended, or the Internal Revenue Code.
-The Compensation Committee held four meetings during fiscal 2011.
+The Compensation Committee held four meetings during fiscal 2012.